Tired of Reading? Please listen to the blog

 - Emphasis on respecting the dignity and autonomy of the patient

-- Obligation for respect among medical teachers, colleagues and medical students
+- Obligation for respect among medical teachers, colleagues, and medical students

 - Share knowledge with other scholars for the welfare of patients and advancement in the healthcare sector

-How the Medical world will benefit by making the Declaration global?
+How will the Medical world benefit by making the Declaration global?

 Physicians across the globe are still using the Declaration of Geneva, 1948.
 Most countries implemented the old Hippocratic Oath as part of the medical professional code.
-In some countries, it is legally binding, whereas in others, it is not used at all.
+In some countries, it is legally binding, whereas, in others, it is not used at all.

-Implementation of the new the Declaration will strengthen the determination of the medical community to maintain the best healthcare standards for all patients.
+Implementation of the new Declaration will strengthen the determination of the medical community to maintain the best healthcare standards for all patients.

 For Medical Schools, preparing young students for a career in medicine, the updated pledge will play a vital role in shaping their future.
 For a top medical college, it’s all about its faculty and students and how together with the community, they can work harmoniously toward the well-being of society.